vjlab/resources/content/selection-hyphy.md

 # Selection Analysis with `HyPhy`

+## Introduction

+_Episodic selection_ encompasses any sudden environmental disturbance likely to lead to a significant alteration in a species' population structure.
+Such disturbances include geographical transposition, a change in substrate availability, exposure to a new host or a new vector, climate change, and pollution stress.[1]

 This tutorial covers using my Python3 `wrapomatic` wrapper library for two commonly-used methods: SLAC and RELAX.

 `wrapomatic` was built and tested on a MacOS X (High Sierra), HYPHY 2.3.720180108beta(MP).
 If you already have it installed, use `$ HYPHYMP -v` to check which version you've got.
 New 2.3.x versions seem to come out at least once a month with single bug fixes, so this wrapper *should* (fingers-crossed) work with any 2.3.x version.